-1. The development of multi-family housing is supported and encouraged, including apartments, live/work units, and mixed use development.
+- 1. The development of multi-family housing is supported and encouraged, preferably apartments, live/work units, and mixed use development. - Flexible development standards will be considered when a project includes affordable housing (see page 17).

 The city has a need for more options beyond traditional housing - there is a shortage of apartments and affordable housing in general.
 The demand for apartments in particular exceeds the supply, and typically the Verde Valley has fulfilled the need, however the regional supply of apartments in particular is no longer sufficient to meet the Verde Valley's housing needs.
 To exacerbate what has always been a challenge for Sedona, many long-term rentals have been converted to short-term vacation rentals, further decreasing the supply of rental units and affordable housing.
 This also means a lack of workforce housing, which affects the ability of businesses to attract and retain employees.